illiliti/eiwd/src/iwd.config.rst

        Increase or decrease the preference for 2.4GHz access points by increasing or decreasing the value of this modifier.

+       A value of 0.0 will disable the 2.4GHz band and prevent scanning or connecting on those frequencies.

    * - BandModifier5Ghz
      - Values: floating point value (default: **1.0**)